scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

   This is also unnecessary to specify as it is implied by the scaling factor provided and the maxima and minima of the vertices specified.

-* Specify pen starting location

-  The initial pen location (`a:moveTo/a:pt`) is specified in the `.build_freeform()` call.
-Its actual values are calculated based on other known quantities about the vertices.

-**MS API approach:**

-* Specify pen starting point in initial `BuildFreeform` call.

-* All points are specified in slide coordinates.

-* Specify each vertex separately in an `.AddNodes()` method call.

-  A line segment can be specified by specifying the x, y vertex of the ending point.

-  A curve segment can be specified by specifying additional control points (nodes).
-The vertex can be specified to be a corner (one control point on starting vertex), smooth (tangent at the vertex), or symmetric (we'd have to experiment to see what that does exactly, no ready available documentation).

-* The path is closed (or not) when the `.ConvertToShape()` method is called on the `FreeformBuilder` object.
-It looks like it's closed if the last point is coincident with the first and open otherwise.

-* There is no way to make a multi-path shape as far as I can tell.

-* There is no way to "lift the pen" to make a discontinuous path as far as I can tell.

 **Possible approach:**